-Fiscal Year Ended J Cha ange
+Fiscal Year Ended January 31, Change

-2022 2021 \$ %
+2023 2022 \$ %

-(in th ousands, except p ercentages)
+(in thousands, except percentages)

-Provision for (benefit from) income taxes \$ (1,511) \$ 2,832 \$ (4,343) (153)%
+Provision for (benefit from) income taxes \$ 2,898 \$ (1,511) \$ 4,409 (292)%

-Effective tax rate 0.9 % (1.5)%
+Effective tax rate (1.7)% 0.9 % (2.6)%

-Our effective tax rate increased by approximately 2.4% during the year ended January 31, 2022 as compared to the year ended January 31, 2021.
-The higher effective tax rate was primarily due to the tax benefits recognized during the year ended January 31, 2022 as a result of the stock-based compensation tax deduction offset by the change in the valuation allowance.
+Our effective tax rate decreased by approximately 2.6% in the fiscal year ended January 31, 2023 as compared to the fiscal year ended January 31, 2022.
+The lower effective tax rate was primarily due to an increase in current tax liability from operations and the establishment in the year ended January 31, 2023 of a deferred tax liability relating to the deconsolidation of a majority-owned entity, Meltano Inc., and simultaneous establishment of our equity method investment.

-Our effective tax rate for the year ended January 31, 2022 was lower than the U.S. federal statutory tax rate of 21% primarily due to the change in valuation allowance associated with the net operating losses generated during the year.
+Our effective tax rate for fiscal 2023 was lower than the U.S. federal statutory tax rate of 21%, primarily due to an increase in valuation allowance associated with the net operating losses generated during the year.

-Pursuant to the provisions of Accounting Standard Codification (ASC) 740, Income Taxes, the determination of our ability to recognize its deferred tax asset requires an assessment of both negative and positive evidence when determining our ability to recognize deferred tax assets.
-We determined that it was not more likely than not that we could recognize its deferred tax assets.
-Evidence evaluated by us included operating results during the most recent three-year period and future projections, with more weight given to historical results than expectations of future profitability, which are inherently uncertain.
+Under the provisions of Accounting Standard Codification ("ASC") 740, Income Taxes, the determination of our ability to recognize our deferred tax assets requires an assessment of both negative and positive evidence when determining our ability to recognize deferred tax assets.
+We determined that it was not more likely than not that we could recognize certain deferred tax assets.
+The evidence we evaluated included operating results during the most recent three-year period and future projections, with more weight given to historical results than expectations of future profitability, which are inherently uncertain.
 Certain entities' net losses in recent periods represented sufficient negative evidence to require a valuation allowance against its net deferred tax assets.
 This valuation allowance will be evaluated periodically and could be reversed partially or totally if business results have sufficiently improved to support realization of deferred tax assets.